 Holiday Gifts That Give Back: 10 Online Retailers That Donate Proceeds to Charity or Help People in Need

+This post is in the process of being updated for 2014.
+Please check back in mid-November.
 While we make it a point to encourage our readers to buy local whenever possible, we realize that doing holiday shopping online helps you avoid crowds and stress - while staying in your PJs.
 In addition to offering cool incentives like discounts and free shipping, many online retailers also give back to those in need during the holiday season by donating a portion of their proceeds to various charities.
 The opportunities to "shop for a cause" at this time of year are almost limitless, so we've highlighted ten of our favorites that we think are particularly great for families.
 So go ahead and spoil the ones you love and feel good about it!